The double gamma function and Vladimir Alekseevsky: On the history of the double gamma function

 \sm

-{\bf\punct Why was the double gamma forgotten 70 years?} I'll try to speculate on possible causes.
-One of the reasons is clear, the function was seriously different from special functions, which were considered at that time, and had no immediate applications.
-In my opinion, there were some accidental reasons.
+{\bf\punct Why were the double gamma and the multiple gamma forgotten 70 years?} I'll try to speculate on possible causes.
+One of the reasons is clear: the function was different significantly from special functions that were considered at that time.
+In my opinion, there were also some accidental reasons.